Counterfactual Survival Q-learning via Buckley-James Boosting, with Applications to ACTG 175 and CALGB 8923: Introduction

-To address these challenges, we propose the BJ Boost Q-Learning under a counterfactual framework, which integrates Q-learning with the Buckley--James (BJ) boosting algorithm to accommodate non-linear relationships under right-censored survival data.
-This approach is motivated by real-world clinical studies such as the ACTG 175 trial, a randomized clinical trial designed to compare monotherapy with zidovudine or didanosine against combination therapies involving zidovudine and didanosine or zidovudine and zalcitabine, in HIV-positive adults with CD4 T cell counts between 200 and 500 cells/mm\textsuperscript{3}.
-In such trials, each patient is assigned to one treatment arm, but to evaluate optimal dynamic treatment regimes, it is necessary to estimate potential outcomes under all possible treatment strategies, requiring counterfactual reasoning.
-While \citet{lee2025qlearninglinear} introduced a linear BJ Q-learning approach under a counterfactual framework, its reliance on linear associations between covariates and survival outcomes limits its applicability in complex, real-world clinical contexts.
-Furthermore, the linear Buckley-James estimator \citep{bu79, ji06} is known to exhibit convergence issues when the true data-generating mechanism is non-linear.
-By employing flexible base learners such as componentwise least squares or regression trees, the BJ boosting approach enables stable and accurate imputation of censored survival times even in non-linear settings.
-Coupled with the recursive structure of Q-learning, this iterative boosting mechanism adaptively refines treatment value estimation at each stage, thereby improving the reliability of learned dynamic treatment regimes and ultimately enhancing patient-specific clinical decision-making.
+To address these challenges, we propose the BJ Boost Q-learning under a counterfactual framework, which integrates Q-learning with the Buckley–James (BJ) boosting algorithm to accommodate nonlinear relationships under right censored survival data.
+This approach is motivated by real world clinical studies spanning both single stage and multistage treatment settings.
+As a single stage example, we consider the ACTG 175 trial, a randomized clinical trial designed to compare monotherapy with zidovudine or didanosine against combination therapies involving zidovudine and didanosine or zidovudine and zalcitabine, in HIV positive adults with CD4 T cell counts between 200 and 500 cells/mm\textsuperscript{3} \citep{hammer1996trial}.
+As a multistage example, we consider the CALGB 8923 trial, a two stage randomized study in acute myeloid leukemia, where participants were randomized at baseline and a subset were rerandomized after achieving complete remission \citep{stone1995granulocyte, stone2001postremission}.
+In such trials, each patient is assigned to one treatment arm at each decision point, but evaluating optimal dynamic treatment regimes requires estimation of potential outcomes under all possible treatment strategies, which necessitates counterfactual reasoning.
+While \citet{lee2025qlearninglinear} introduced a linear BJ Q-learning approach under a counterfactual framework, its reliance on linear associations between covariates and survival outcomes limits its applicability in complex real world clinical contexts.
+Furthermore, the linear Buckley–James estimator \citep{bu79, ji06} may exhibit convergence issues when the true data generating mechanism is nonlinear.
+By employing flexible base learners such as componentwise least squares or regression trees, the BJ boosting approach enables stable and accurate imputation of censored survival times even in nonlinear settings.
+Coupled with the recursive structure of Q-learning, this iterative boosting mechanism adaptively refines treatment value estimation at each stage, thereby improving the reliability of learned dynamic treatment regimes and ultimately enhancing patient specific clinical decision making.